tk1971-Jpn/Demonstration-of-Organ-data-set-creation/README.md

 **1. Converting DICOM data to MPR images in JPEG format**

-1. Download the Python script from [https://github.com/tk1971-Jpn/DICOM-to-JPEG](https://github.com/tk1971-Jpn/DICOM-to-JPEG) and run it on Jupyter Lab.
+1. Download the Python script from [https://github.com/tk1971-Jpn/DICOM-to-JPEG](https://github.com/tk1971-Jpn/DICOM-to-JPEG) and run it on Jupyter Notebook.
 2. Assign the path of the first file in the DICOM data to `path_ct`.
 Specify the directory to save the generated MPR images in `storage_path`.

 <img width="612" alt="set file path" src="https://github.com/user-attachments/assets/e62bc9c3-328f-40cf-bfad-60c9b696c21c" />